-Have you heard about the autism-gut bacteria theory before?
+Have you heard about the autism-gut bacteria theory?

-If you haven’t don’t, worry.
-This article will cover everything you need to know about autism and gut health, including what can be done to help your child’s autistic symptoms by improving their gut bacteria.
+If you haven’t, you've come to the right place.
+This article will cover everything you need to know about autism and gut health, including how to help your child’s autistic symptoms by improving their gut bacteria.

-If you have heard of it before, then prepare to learn a little bit more.
-We pulled together all the studies we could find related to autism and microbiome (another word for gut bacteria) to give the best breakdown of it as possible.
-Since first writing this article in 2016, it seems like the theory is gaining more steam, research, and attention in 2020.
+If you have heard of this theory, then prepare to learn a little bit more.
+We pulled together all the studies we could find related to autism and microbiome (another word for gut bacteria) to give you the best breakdown possible.
+Since first writing this article in 2016, the theory has gained even more attention in 2020.

-We've added a couple of new studies that have come out in the last couple of years that look at which specific strains of bacteria, in particular, may affect autistic behaviors.
+We've added new studies that have come out in the last couple of years that look at which specific strains of bacteria, in particular, may affect autistic behaviors.

-Before we dive into the research and how we can take advantage of this to help improve your child’s ASD symptoms, let’s explore exactly what our gut microbiome and lining are.
+Before we dive into the research and learn how we can help improve your child’s ASD symptoms, let’s explore exactly what our gut microbiome and lining are.

 If you want all the articles from this series in a nicely designed eBook, simply click below and enter your email address.
 We’ll send it to you right away.

 This may sound crazy, but we are all more bacteria than we are ourselves.
-With over 90 trillion bacteria cells living inside of us and on our skin, these little guys outnumber our human cells by ten to one.
+With over 90 trillion bacteria living inside of us and on our skin, these little guys outnumber our human cells by ten to one.
 Now that is a little gross to think about, but at the same time, it is super fascinating!